-Mark Williams, the Chief Librarian and CEO of Milton Public Library, was familiar with Opening the Book's philosophy on library design, their furniture line, and knew that he wanted to work with them for the new Sherwood Branch Library.
+Mark Williams, the Chief Librarian and CEO of Milton Public Library, loved Opening the Book's philosophy on library design and their furniture line.
 His goal was to appeal to the non-library user and use retail-style merchandising practices to create a unique, new library that brought in visitors from the adjoining community centre.
-Mark worked with Opening the Book and their dealer partner Schoolhouse Products, Inc. throughout the planning stage, bid process, design, delivery, and installation to create a remarkable new space within their community.

 Rachel Van Riel, Director of Opening the Book, and Mark Williams discuss the revolutionary design of the Sherwood Branch Library and how the layout, shelving, and merchandising have increased library card holders, visitors, and circulation in the video below.
 Check it out!

 More Case Studies

 See how Opening the Book helped High Point Academy open up new reading choices to their students with a layout and school library furniture change.View